webrcade/webrcade-docs/docs/platforms/windows/gamepads.md

 To connect the controller to Window via Bluetooth perform the following steps:

 * Perform the steps described in the Windows [Bluetooth Pairing](#bluetooth-pairing) section.
+* To enter pairing mode on the controller:
     * While pressing and holding the `A` button press and hold the `Start` button to turn on the controller.
     * Press and hold the `Select` button for 3 seconds to enter pairing mode (the LED should rapidly blink).
     * The controller should appear in the `Add a device` dialog as show in the image below.
 * The device should have a name similar to, `"8BitDo Zero 2 gamepad"`.
 * Click on the device name to establish a connection from the controller to the Windows PC.